Infectious Waste Spreading Prion Disease

 Johnson is scheduled to present his research at the annual meeting of The Wildlife Society in Milwaukee in October.
 Johnson studies CWD at the federal wildlife disease center, which is run by the U.S. Geological Survey.

-James Kazmierczak, the state public health veterinarian, said that a molecular species barrier, though little understood, appears to have so far prevented the CWD prions from making people and cattle sick.
+James Kazmierczak, the state public health veterinarian, said that a molecular species barrier, though little understood, appears to have so far prevented the CWD prions from making people and cattle sick (false claim).

 Also, Kazmierczak said, data reported to the Wisconsin Division of Public Health show little deviation from the national rate — a little above one case per million people — in annual cases of Creutzfeldt-Jakob disease.
 Nor, he added, does data on more than 800 Wisconsin hunters who have consumed CWD-tainted venison show any human cases of prion brain disease.